 He won Pac-12 defensive freshman of the year, and he was named a unanimous All-American this past season.
 In 30 games, he recorded 19 sacks and 36 tackles for a loss at Oregon.
 Now, he’s a candidate to be the first overall selection in the upcoming NFL Draft.
 Many teams are in desperate need of a true pass rusher.
 In the NFL, pass rushers set the entire tone for the defense going forward.

-“Winning a Super Bowl, getting a yellow jacket, being defensive rookie of the year is on my list of goals.”
+“My goals include winning a Super Bowl, earning a yellow jacket, and becoming the defensive rookie of the year.”